 4. Add theme-specific code.

-If you had custom, theme-specific code that you want to add to your new theme, this is the perfect time to do so.
-We would advise adding them in small batches, so you can test to make sure they work properly with your new theme.
+If you have custom, theme-specific code that you want to add to your new theme, this is the perfect time to do so.
+We recommend adding them in small batches, so you can test them to ensure they work properly with your new theme.

 5. Turn off maintenance mode.

 If you turned on maintenance mode, you can turn it off once your new theme is live.
-After all, I’m sure your visitors are eagerly waiting to see what your new site looks like.
+After all, I’m sure your visitors eagerly await what your new site looks like.

 6. Let visitors know your site is live.